FATP · an independent directory·Apprenticeship data sourced from DfE, ESFA and IfATEUpdated daily · GB

 Picking a delivery partner: what actually matters

-The 87 ST1512 providers vary wildly.
+The 58 AI L4 providers listed on FATP vary wildly.
 Some are large nationals scaling fast and not always cleanly.
 Some are specialists doing genuinely thoughtful AI work with small cohorts.
-Some launched ST1512 because their existing digital learners can sit alongside the new standard at low marginal cost, with little real AI delivery experience underneath.
+Some added AI L4 because their existing digital learners can sit alongside the new standard at low marginal cost, with little real AI delivery experience underneath, or indeed any internal AI expertise at all.
+Some offers are wafer thin.

 What to look for, in order of importance: